Etude in Leningrad painting of 1940–1980s: Contributed Artworks

-For the Exhibition were selected art works created in 1950–1980s.
-Some of them were exhibited before, some paintings were shown in the first time.
-In general, the exhibition presented the development of etude painting in the works of Leningrad artists of the middle – second half of the twentieth century.
+Art works presented at the exhibition were created between 1950s-1980s.
+Some of them were exhibited before, and some were shown in the first time.
+The exhibition presented the development of etude painting in the works of Leningrad artists of the second half of the twentieth century.

 Genre painting was represented of "Girl in a Boat" by Piotr Alberti, "Ice-cream vender" by Veniamin Borisov, "Samarkand bazaar", "Midday in Urgut" by Valentina Monakhova, "A Youth" by Mikhail Natarevich, "Gas pipeline laying" by Anatoli Nenartovich, "Gursuf.
 Mooring" by Lev Orekhov, "Rain passed" by Vladimir Ovchinnikov, "In Summer at reading" by Nikolai Pozdneev, "Sunny Day" by Nadezhda Shteinmiller, "May-day on the Vasilievsky Island" by Leonid Tkachenko, "On the motor vessel.
 Kama River" by Anatoli Vasiliev, "Fishermen on Issyk-Kul Lake" by Vecheslav Zagonek, and some others.

 Portrait painting was represented of "Hutsul Woman" by Taisia Afonina, "Schoolgirl" by Tatiana Gorb, "Girl with plaits" by Alexei Mozhaev, "Girl in panama hat" by Galina Rumiantseva, "Zoya" by Lev Russov, "In the Sun" by Alexander Samokhvalov, "The Young Azerbaijani" by Leonid Tkachenko, "Junior sergeant" by Vladimir Chekalov, and some others.

 Landscape and Cityscape painting was represented of "In Crimea Mountain" by Evgenia Antipova, "In the Singapore Strait", "Spring on the Volkhov River" by Vsevolod Bazhenov, "Windy Day" by Irina Baldina, "Northern Spring" by Nikolai Galakhov, "Riverside" by Alexei Eriomin, "Autumn road", "Autumn in Pargolovo" by Mikhail Kozell, "Main street in Biysk" by Boris Korneev, "Autumn garden" by Alexander Koroviakov, "Samarkand.
 Registan" by Alexander Naumov, "A Winter" by Dmitry Oboznenko, "Evening on the Dnieper River", "Moonlight night on the Volga River" by Vladimir Ovchinnikov, "Pskov Courtyard", "Landscape with small bridge" by Sergei Osipov, "Boats on the shore" by Nadezhda Shteinmiller, "Kostroma.
 Winter evening" by Leonid Tkachenko, and some others.

 Still life painting was represented of "Still life with Water-Mellon" by Piotr Alberti, "Flowers on the Table" by Lev Russov, "Late Lilac" by Piotr Vasiliev, and some others.